surcoufx83/Picalyzer/README.md

     * the pixel behind is also colored
     * the pixel in front is also colored
     * the relative distance to the center is less then 98% (100% = half height of the picture)
-  * or the relative distance to the center is less then 60% (100% = half height of the picture)
+  * or the relative distance to the center is less then 60% (100% = half height of the picture) -> If this occurs, detection is failed.
+2. If one of the eight directions failed, then nothing will be changed and the detection is done.
+3. If none of the directions fails, the next step will be executed.
+For the detected colored pixels of the four directions (top center, center right, bottom center, center left) the script will compare their X (left/right) or Y (top/bottom) coordinate with their direct neighbor (Y of top center will be compared with Y of top left and top right).
+If this point is closer to the center of the picture than the average of all three values, it will be moved outside.
+4. After that, the working copy of the image is cropped to match the new coordinates.
+This image of the working copy will be the second result picture of the output data.